Geo-Enabling Street Sweeping Routes Using ArcGIS and SAP HANA

 With more than 1.4 million people, San Diego is the eighth-largest city in the United States and the second-largest in California.
 San Diego is a top tourist destination, but this Southern California metropolis with a laid-back vibe is also home to cutting-edge businesses in life sciences, genomics, biotechnology, telecommunications, Smart City technology, software, electronics, and other major innovative industries.

-GIS forms a major component of City’s IT services.
+GIS forms a major component of the City’s IT services.
 GIS is utilized extensively throughout the City as the underlying technology for widely varying applications such as 911 dispatch, crime analysis, fire hazard assessment, asset and infrastructure management, and street-related work order processing.

 Visualizing Sweeping Truck Routes